Leanne Wood

-Born in the Rhondda, she was elected as to the then National Assembly for Wales in 2003, representing South Wales Central until 2016, when she was elected for Rhondda.
+Born in the Rhondda, she was elected to the then National Assembly for Wales in 2003, representing South Wales Central until 2016, when she was elected for Rhondda.
 She lost her seat to Welsh Labour at the 2021 Senedd election.

 Ideologically, Wood identifies as a socialist, republican and proponent of Welsh independence.
 She was the first female leader of Plaid Cymru and the first to learn Welsh as an adult, rather than being brought up speaking Welsh.

 Early life

 Wood was born in Llwynypia Hospital on 13 December 1971, the daughter of Jeff and Avril (née James) Wood.
 She was brought up and still lives in the nearby village of Penygraig.
 She was educated at Tonypandy Comprehensive School (now Tonypandy Community College), and the University of Glamorgan (now the University of South Wales).

 Career

 From 1997 to 2000, Wood worked with the Mid Glamorgan Probation Service as a probation officer.
 From 1998 to 2000 she was co-chair of the National Association of Probation Officers.
 Wood worked as a support worker for Cwm Cynon Women's Aid from 2001 to 2002, where she has been Chair since 2001.
 Wood lectured in social policy at Cardiff University from 2000, until her election to the National Assembly for Wales in 2003.